333voidGirl/tf2/README.md

 For reduced/no explosion smoke I use [Pyro Pool](https://drive.google.com/file/d/0B_loCHMSRedyc2ZqVWZGVXVFWGs/view?resourcekey=0-kLQ4d6BeqOGqIFEwHEjvug).
 You can read more and pick out your favorite effect [here](https://www.teamfortress.tv/25647).

-[No-Smoke Rocket Launcher Particles](https://gamebanana.com/mods/12418) and [ClearWater](https://gamebanana.com/mods/199840), although they don't work in casual (the [Modern Casual Preloader](https://gamebanana.com/wips/79779) may help you but it breaks my computer bc I run the game in 4:3 on Linux which is abnormal lol).
+[No-Smoke Rocket Launcher Particles](https://gamebanana.com/mods/12418) and [ClearWater](https://gamebanana.com/mods/199840), although they don't work in casual.
+The [Modern Casual Preloader](https://gamebanana.com/wips/79779) may help you but it breaks my computer bc I run the game in 4:3 on Linux which is abnormal lol.
 I've not tried [Casual Particle Preloader](https://gamebanana.com/tools/19049) but it's recommended for particle mods.
 You could also use [EZ Casual Conversion Helper](https://gamebanana.com/tools/18215) to convert them if they don't work by default but I've not gotten the tool to work on Linux.

 ## Other Mods